 All security events are logged to a dedicated Security log whose output can be consumed by a SEM tool.

 The revision history records all changes made to research records over time.
 RSpace keeps a full record of this, including timestamps.
 The audit trail records events on the system - document edits and updates are recorded.

 Testing and audits

-We regularly get CREST-accredited independent penetration testers to evaluate RSpace using manual and automated methods.
-The latest test was May 2017.
+CREST-accredited independent penetration testers regularly evaluate RSpace, using manual and automated methods.
+The latest test was April 2021.
 We are happy to discuss findings with customers or serious potential customers.